backdrop-contrib/customerror/README.txt

 Redirecting upon login
 ----------------------

-Here is an example of how to add custom PHP to a 403 to give the user the option to login then redirect them to what they were after.
+Here is an example of how to add custom PHP to a 403 to give the user the option to login:

 <?php
 global $user;